Admissions for KUO

 Federal Direct Loan

-There are two types of Federal Direct Loans that graduate students may receive:
+There are two types of Federal Direct Loans that graduate students may apply for:

-- Direct PLUS Loans – Eligible graduate students who need to borrow more than the maximum unsubsidized loan amounts to meet their education costs may apply for a PLUS loan.
+- Direct PLUS Loans for Graduate Students – Eligible graduate students who need to borrow more than the maximum unsubsidized loan amounts to meet their cost of attendance may apply for a PLUS loan.
 A credit check will be performed during the application process.

 In order to qualify for the Direct Loan, students must first complete the FAFSA (Free Application for Federal Student Aid) and submit all requested documents to the Financial Aid Office.